ji-zai/personal-site/content/essays/seek-truth.md

 You’ll find that you make better decisions, see greater possibilities, are more calm, more accepting of a rapidly changing world and environment.

-## Value of truth seeking is rising exponentially.
+## Truth seeking value is rising exponentially.

 Rapid increase in technological leverage, and anxiety.